 With just a lacrosse ball or massage ball, you can work on these upper body hot spots before they become a bigger issue.
 In the following video, Coach Nate walks through three upper-body mobility exercises that are brilliant for addressing those common problem areas.
 You’ll target your pectorals, or chest muscles, your lats, and your T-spine, which is your upper back.
 You can use these at any time, including rest days, but I would highly recommend doing them after you’ve been sitting with your baby for a while, and see what a difference you feel in your posture.

-With these resources, you should feel confident that getting back into running is an achievable goal.
+With these resources, you should feel confident that getting back into running after pregnancy is an achievable goal.
 If you want to ramp up with even more programming, we’ve got your covered.
 The 14 Day Run Fit Challenge is a two-week guide to getting into running shape, with a 10-minute workout for each day, varying from running to strength training to mobility.
 It’s totally free, and you can even follow each day on our app, which you can download on iOS or Android platforms.
 Enjoy!